-S&P 500 reclaims record high
+S&P 500 just misses all-time high

 In commodities, gold and silver traded higher as investors rotated money into the safety of precious metals.

 In economic news, consumer sentiment remains strong.
-The final read for October from University of Michigan came in at 95.5, slightly below September but the signal remains positive.
+The final read for October from University of Michigan came in at 95.5, slightly below September but remaining positive.